Sony-Neyyan/export-to-eventstreams/README.md

 A `buffer_time` of 15 minutes usually achieves a high retrieval rate of logs.
 However, logs will occasionally take longer to be transmitted and stored.
 In this case, those logs will not be included in Event Streams.
 If this becomes a concern, you may wish to increase the `buffer_time`.

-Do not deploy `Export to Event Streams` multilpe instances to one LogDNA instance.
+Do not connect more than one Export to Event Streams instance to the same LogDNA instance.
 Export API might return the 429 error and data might not be exported.

 ### Design details